Gao Anagong: During Northern Qi

 Gao Anagong was from Shanwu Commandery (善無, roughly modern Xinzhou, Shanxi).
 His father Gao Shigui (高市貴) was a follower of Gao Huan, the paramount general of Eastern Wei, the predecessor state of Northern Qi, and whose sons eventually became emperors of Northern Qi.
 Gao Anagong served in the military and was known for his bravery and abilities in archery and horseriding.
+During the early reign of Emperor Wenxuan, he participated in the emperor's northern campaigns against the Khitan and Rouran.
+On one occasion, Emperor Wenxuan was pursuing the Rouran army and dispatched Anagong to cut off their retreat.
+The Rouran still numbered 50,000, so Anagong requested for more troops.
+Instead of granting his request, Wenxuan reduced Anagong's troops by half and sent him ahead.
+Anagong fought hard, and the Rouran army was defeated.
+His contributions against the Khitan and Rouran earned him recognition within the empire.

-Ironically, he was also known for his ability to flatter people of higher status, and he became a favorite of both Gao Wei's father Emperor Wucheng and the powerful official He Shikai.
+Despite his military capabilities, he was also known for his ability to flatter people of higher status, and he became a favorite of both Gao Wei's father Emperor Wucheng and the powerful official He Shikai.
 After Gao Wei became emperor in 565, Gao Anagong continued to be promoted, eventually to the title of Prince of Huaiyin.
 He became particularly powerful after the death of He Shikai in 571 and the general Hulü Guang in 572, becoming known, along with Mu and Han as the "Three Nobles."

+In 575, emboldened by the Northern Qi's defeat to the Chen dynasty in the Huainan, Emperor Wu of the rival Northern Zhou personally led his forces to invade them laid siege to the city of Heyin.
+Gao Anagong brought an army south from Jinyang to reinforce Heyin.
+With Emperor Wu also suddenly falling ill during the campaign, the Zhou forces withdrew as soon as Anagong arrived.